-(2) The act requires community college district or community college to use, in the placement of students into English and mathematics courses in order to achieve this goal, one or more of the following: high school coursework, high school grades, and high school grade point average.
-The act requires colleges to apply multiple measures in the placement of all students to ensure that either low performance on one measure may be offset by high performance on another measure or that the student can demonstrate preparedness based on any one measure.
+(2) The act requires community college district districts or community college colleges to use, in the placement of students into English and mathematics courses in order to achieve this goal, one or more of the following: high school coursework, high school grades, and high school grade point average.
+The act requires colleges to apply multiple measures in the placement of all students to ensure that either low performance on one measure may be offset by high performance on another measure or that the student can demonstrate preparedness based on any one measure and authorizes the Board of Governors of the California Community Colleges to establish regulations governing these and other measures, instruments, and placement models that achieve this goal.

-This bill would make findings and declarations of the Legislature's intent to continue to increase California community college student placement and enrollment in transfer-level English and mathematics.
-The bill would require that high school transcript data be used as the primary means for determining placement in transfer-level English and transfer-level mathematics courses, and would limit the use of multiple measures by colleges in the placement and enrollment of students so they do not restrict a student's ability to demonstrate preparedness for transfer-level coursework if a single measure would satisfy the requirement. students, as provided.
-The bill would require that prohibit a community college district or community college not recommend or require from recommending or requiring students to enroll in pretransfer level English or mathematics coursework, except under specified circumstances.
+This bill would require that high school transcript data be used as the primary means for determining placement in transfer-level English and transfer-level mathematics-courses, and courses and that self-reported high school information be used if there are issues with obtaining or using high school transcript data, as specified.
+The bill would limit the use of multiple measures and the enrollment into noncredit coursework colleges in the placement and enrollment of students, as provided.
+The bill would require the board of governors to establish those placement regulations to achieve the placement goal.
+The bill would prohibit a community college district or community college from recommending or requiring students to enroll in pretransfer level English or mathematics coursework, except under specified circumstances.